Stock market today: Wall Street drifts near its records amid a worldwide lull for markets

 “The simple rule is you can’t get blood out of a stone,” he wrote in a recent report.
 “If you double the price of an asset, you halve its future return.”

-On Wall Street, where the S&P 500 has jumped more than 40% since its bottom in 2022, Dollar Tree tumbled 12.7% after reporting weaker results for the latest quarter than analysts expected.
+On Wall Street, where the S&P 500 has jumped nearly 45% since hitting a bottom in 2022, Dollar Tree tumbled 14.9% after reporting weaker results for the latest quarter than analysts expected.

 Traffic increased at its stores, but it said customers bought less at each purchase than they did a year ago.
 The company also said it will close about 600 of its Family Dollar stores in the six months through early August.

-On the winning side of Wall Street was Williams-Sonoma, which jumped 11.1%.
-The company, which also runs Pottery Barn and West Elm stores, increased its dividend 26% and announcing a new authorization to buy back up to $1 billion of its stock.
+On the winning side of Wall Street was Williams-Sonoma, which jumped 17.5%.
+The company, which also runs Pottery Barn and West Elm stores, increased its dividend 26% and announced a new authorization to buy back up to $1 billion of its stock.
 It also delivered a stronger profit for its latest quarter than analysts expected, despite the drag of a slower housing market.

-Petco Health & Wellness rose 3.4%.
-It’s looking for a new CEO after its former one stepped down.
-And it also reported results for the latest quarter that roughly matched analysts’ expectations.
+Stocks of energy producers were also strong, benefiting from the rise in oil prices.
+Those in the S&P 500 rose 1.5% for the biggest gain by far among the 11 sectors that make up the index.
+Valero Energy climbed 5.6%, and Marathon Petroleum rose 2.7%.
+A 1.1% rise for Exxon Mobil was one of the strongest forces pushing the S&P 500 upward.

+The majority of stocks in the S&P 500 were rising, but the index was weighed down by losses from some of its most influential members.
+Nvidia sank 2.6% and was the strongest single force pulling the index lower.

 In the bond market, the yield on the 10-year Treasury ticked up to 4.17% from 4.15% late Tuesday.
 It helps set rates for mortgages and loans for all kinds of companies and other borrowers.

-The two-year Treasury yield also ticked higher.
-It more closely follows expectations for the Fed, and it rose to 4.61% from 4.58% late Tuesday and from 4.20% at the start of February.
+The two-year Treasury yield also edged higher.
+It more closely follows expectations for the Fed, and it rose to 4.60% from 4.58% late Tuesday and from 4.20% at the start of February.
 It had earlier dropped on strong expectations for coming cuts to interest rates by the Fed.

-In stock markets abroad, indexes were modestly higher in Europe, with France’s CAC 40 0.6% higher.
+In stock markets abroad, indexes were modestly higher in Europe, with France’s CAC 40 up 0.7%.
 In Asia, stock indexes slipped 0.4% in Shanghai and rose 0.4% in Seoul amid mixed trading.

 AP Business Writer Yuri Kageyama contributed.